This page updated 22 Apr 2014

 Finally, what's the vehicle?
 The answer is easy for the elderly widow she doesn't have a computer, so I have to send paper.
 I prefer the Journal report, because to me that seems fairly easy to understand all the children of each couple are listed with them.
 Whether to use the ancestor or descendant format depends on what I think is of interest.
 Some times I send both, and ancestor report with her late husband as the focus to show all the ancestors, and a descendant report with his father or grandfather as focus to show all the close cousins.

 The question is more complicated when the recipient is a younger, computer literate, member of the family.
 Call me old fashioned, but I still dream of creating "the book."
 Heavy paper, leather bound, title stamped in gold (well, a fellow can dream, can't he?).
-But the truth is I'm nowhere near ready to declare any line done.
-So "the book" would quickly be out of date, not to mention expensive.
-I have produced a booklet or two, covering a limited part of a family, bound with flexible report covers.
+So far the book has eluded me, but I have produced a booklet or two, covering a limited part of a family, bound with flexible report covers.
 They have been well received.
 I used to use my local UPS Store, which did a nice job of double-sided printing from a MS Word file I send them by e-mail, and could apply a neat, simple, binding to a report in the 20 to 100 page range.
 But they went out of business, and I bought a laser printer that does double-sided printing.
 So I bought the binding machine they had used (a GBC SureBind system) at a reasonable price and now produce them myself.

 I usually create a small journal report showing the people of interest, using either an ancestor or descendant format, whichever works best for the individuals of interest.
 The report is fully sourced, and shows any conflicting data I've found.
 I create it in word processor format, and polish it with my Word macro.
 Once it's done, I convert it to a "pdf" file because almost every computer user can read that format.
 I attach the file to an e-mail and send it that way.